PAC-Bayesian Soft Actor-Critic Learning: PAC Bayesian Soft Actor-Critic Learning

-\paragraph{Critic-guided random optimal action search.} Supplementing the probabilistic actor of SAC with a probabilistic critic has interesting benefits while choosing actions at the time of real environment interaction.
-When at state $s$, the agent can simply take an arbitrary number of samples from the actor $\widetilde{a}_1, \ldots, \widetilde{a}_R \sim \pi(\cdot | s)$, take as many samples from the critic parameter distribution $\widetilde{\theta}_1, \ldots, \widetilde{\theta}_R \sim q(\theta; \phi)$, evaluate $Q_{\widetilde{\theta}_i}^\psi(s, \widetilde{a}_i), ~ i=1,\ldots,R$ and act $\widetilde{a}_*$ which gives the maximum $Q_{\widetilde{\theta}_*}^\psi(s, \widetilde{a}_*)$ value.
-It is possible to view model-based multiple shooting as an approximate solution to the Q-learning target $Q_\theta^{\pi_\psi}(s',\arg \max_{a'} (s',a'))$ where the actor and critic co-operate to solve the inner $\arg \max$ problem by guided random search.
-While a model-guided random search has widespread use in the model-based reinforcement learning literature \citep{chua2018deep, hafner2019learning, hafner2019dream,levine2013guided}, it is a greatly overlooked opportunity in the realm of model-free reinforcement learning.
-This is possibly due to the commonplace adoption of deterministic critic networks, which are viewed as being under the overestimation bias of the Jensen's gap \cite{van2016deep}.
-Hence their guidance at the time of action might have been though to further increase the risk of over-exploitation. {\it Our main finding is that when trained with a loss function derived from learning-theoretic first principles, a probabilistic critic network is both sufficient to stabilize training and helpful for model-based random search of optimal action.}
+\paragraph{Critic-guided optimal action search by multiple shooting.} Supplementing the random actor of SAC with a random critic has interesting benefits while choosing actions at the time of real environment interaction.
+When at state $s$, the agent simply takes an arbitrary number of samples from the actor $a_{1}, \ldots, a_{S} | s \sim \pi$, evaluates each with samples taken from the critic distribution $\{Q_i | a_i, s \sim \mu : i=1,\ldots, S\}$ and acts with the action $a_*$ that maximizes the set of sampled $Q$'s.
+Let us denote this policy as $\pi_S$.
+This multiple-shooting approach both accelerates the search of the optimal action and fosters exploration by introducing an additional perturbation factor.
+While model-guided random search has widespread use in the model-based reinforcement learning literature \citep{chua2018deep, hafner2019learning, hafner2019dream,levine2013guided}, it is a greatly overlooked opportunity in the realm of model-free reinforcement learning.
+This is possibly due to the commonplace adoption of deterministic critic networks, which are viewed as being under the overestimation bias of the Jensen gap \citep{van2016deep}.
+Their guidance at the time of action might have been thought to further increase the risk of over-exploitation.

-\paragraph{Convergence properties.} The single shooting version of PAC4SAC, i.e. $R=1$, satisfies the same convergence conditions as given in Lemma 1, Lemma 2, and Theorem 1 of \citet{haarnoja2018soft}, since the proofs apply to any value approximator $Q_\theta^{\pi_\psi}$.
-For $R > 1$, we essentially have a critic that evaluates the policy

-but improves $\pi_\psi(\cdot | s)$ assuming $R=1$.
-We can show that convergence still holds under such mismatch between policies assumed during policy evaluation and improvement simply by redefining the soft Bellman backup operator as